ivk-jsc/broker/README.md

   * [google-test](https://github.com/google/googletest)

 **!** Please check odbc installation on your system if you want to use UPMQ broker with database over ODBC
-**!** Please check PostgreSQL installation on your system if you want to use UPMQ broker with POCO-2.0 library and PostgreSQL database
+**!** Please check PostgreSQL installation on your system if you want to use UPMQ broker with POCO-1.10.0 or higher and PostgreSQL database

 ## Build